 ACCU-CHEK MULTICLIX, ACCU-CHEK, ACCU-CHEK AVIVA, ACCU-CHEK COMPACT, ADVANTAGE and SOFTCLIX are trademarks of Roche.

-The Multiclix box.
+The Aviva meter with the Multiclix lancing device (left) and new test strip (right).
 Click for a larger image.

 |Return to the Top of This Page|

 Last Updated: (none)

 This Internet site provides information of a general nature and is designed for educational purposes only.
 If you have any concerns about your own health or the health of your child, you should always consult with a physician or other health care professional.

 This site is published by T-1 Today, Inc. (d/b/a Children with Diabetes), a 501c3 not-for-profit organization, which is responsible for its contents.
 Our mission is to provide education and support to families living with type 1 diabetes.